zididadaday/fw13-amd300-fedora-secureboot/README.md

 sudo dracut -f
 ```

-Then setup the resume from hibernation scripts:
+Then setup the resume from suspend-then-hibernation scripts:

 Create file `/usr/lib/systemd/system-sleep/suspend-then-hibernate-post-suspend.sh` with content: